uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/setup.html.md

 1. Agent reads guidance.
 2. Agent creates an agent services account and copies across existing Self Assessment clients.
-3. Agent is authorised by a new Self Assessment client who has signed up to Making Tax Digital for Income Tax (in the future we will simplify this process and introduce functionality that allows authorisation without a client having to sign up).
+3. Agent is authorised by a new Self Assessment client who has signed up to Making Tax Digital for Income Tax (in the future, we will simplify this process and introduce functionality that allows authorisation without a client having to sign up).
 4. Agent registers a client for Self Assessment.
 5. Agent signs up existing clients for Making Tax Digital for Income Tax.
 6. Agent chooses software.